.

 Experimental 4 watt per channel 6SN7 amplifier

-This project is to see if a four-watt-per-channel amplifier using 6SN7s is practical.
+This project is to see if a four-watt-per-channel amplifier using 6SN7s as output tubes is practical.
 At four watts, operation should be within the 6SN7's maximum ratings.
 So far, I have the transformers.
 Next, a chassis will be fabricated to start an experimental amplifier.
+The picture shows progress as of 5/8/2025.
+There has been a delay waiting for some parts to finish drilling and punching chassis holes.

 The Reading Room